hypo69/hypo/docs/gemini/out/en/doc/src/scenario/_examples/_example_executor.md

 ### `example_run_scenario_files`

-**Description**: Example demonstrating how to run a list of scenario files.
+**Description**: Example demonStarting how to run a list of scenario files.

 **Parameters**:
 - `supplier (MockSupplier)`: The supplier object containing the scenario files.